 Unique hideaways are known for their skill at handpicking original hideaways.
 No two are the same, although you’ll always find them in similarly lovely locations.
 Cosy stoves and indoor heating, as well as outdoor firepits and great design, make most hideaways wonderful any time of year.
-And of course as anyone with kids knows, getting out into nature in the UK isn’t just a spring and summer activity.
+And of course as anyone with kids knows, getting out into nature in the UK isn’t just a summer activity.

 Lynher Hut: luxury glamping overlooking the River Tamar, Cornwall – sleeps 4

 Set in Mount Edgcumbe Country Park in south east Cornwall, Lynher Hut is a love at first sight experience that only gets better the more you explore.
 If you aren’t charmed completely by the sweet blue painted exterior, step inside.
 Cosy bunk beds will lull the liveliest kids to sleep.
 And a cleverly designed double bed makes sure parents share sweet dreams too.
 You wake up to views over the River Tamar every morning and, of course, the local countryside is lovely, so don’t forget your walking boots.

 - Designed for a digital detox, Lynher Hut is WIFI-free, but has two USB charging points.